iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### @itwin/core-geometry

-The method [PathFragment.childFractionTChainDistance] has been deprecated in favor of [PathFragment.childFractionToChainDistance], with the correct spelling.
+The method [PathFragment.childFractionTChainDistance] has been deprecated in favor of misspelled [PathFragment.childFractionToChainDistance].

 ### @itwin/core-transformer